nmartin198/pyHS2MF6/docsrc/cs_cpmode.rst

 uses a three-dimensional, computational grid and provides a suite of stress and advanced stress packages for simulating many different processes.
-Consequently, a MODFLOW 6 model is relatively complex and requires relatively more effort to prepare it for coupled mode simulation.
+Consequently, a MODFLOW 6 model is relatively complex and requires relatively more effort to prepare for coupled mode simulation.

 In **pyHS2MF6** only the :abbr:`UZF (Unsaturated Zone Flow)` Package cells can receive water from the HSPF model.
 There are two types of